medic/cht-docs/content/en/apps/guides/database/_index.md

 ### medic

-The main database, used to store all patient and report data.
+The main database, used to store all contact and report data.
 Data access is protected by API to provide protection on a per document basis.

 {{% see-also page="core/overview/db-schema" %}}